lumpenspace/palinor/README.md

 1. Start the interactive shell using `pngr shell`.
 2. Load the desired model and control vectors.
 3. Perform inference by injecting different control vectors as needed to steer the output dynamically.

+## Acknowledgements

+This project was inspired by the work of [vgel](https://x.com/vooooooogel), [Repeng](https://github.com/vgel/repeng), one of the most influential yet least cited projects in the field of controllable generation.